 Are you a budding beauty addict?

-Then you’ll be familiar, with some of the terminology for ingredients found in your lotions and potions.
+Then you’ll be familiar with the terminology for ingredients, found in your beauty products.

 However, some of this terminology may be completely alien to you.

-It works by gently peeling away the surface of the skin, unclogging blocked pores that can lead to breakouts.
+This ingredient is commonly found in over the counter acne formulas; it works by gently unclogging blocked pores that can lead to breakouts.

 This is an elastic substance found in the underlying tissues of your skin, which provide support.